 Manufacturer Discount Program - A program under which drug manufacturers pay a portion of the plan's full cost for covered Part D brand name drugs and biologics.
-Discounts are based on agreements between the Federal government and drug manufacturers.
+Discounts are based on agreements

 Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
 State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.